 Progress has been made on our IYC 2012 Good Governance project.
-During Co-operatives Week in Brussels at the end of April, the Chair of the Good Governance Project Committee, Nicholas Gazzard from CHF Canada, presented to ICA members a first draft of a Good Governance Charter for Housing Co-operatives at a half day symposium.
+During Co-operatives Week in Brussels at the end of April, the Chair of the Good Governance Project Committee, Nicholas Gazzard from CHF Canada, presented to ICA members the first draft of a Good Governance Charter for Housing Co-operatives at a half-day symposium.
 The Charter sets out the governance principles which all housing co-operatives need to comply with in order to ensure that their co-operative is open, transparent, accountable, and governed with effective democratic participation by all members.

 Our ICA Housing Symposium also welcomed representatives of the Confederation of Co-operative Housing in the UK (CCH) Mr Blase Lambert and Mr Nic Bliss, respectively treasurer and chair of CCH who presented their newly adopted Code of Governance for Housing Co-operatives 2012.
 Their presentation broadened our views on this most important aspect of good governance in co-operative housing.
 We are grateful for the time they took and their insights that most certainly will improve our final version of the Charter.
 The IYC 2012 Good Governance Charter will be launched in Manchester in October 2012.

-Certified timber and other forest products Promotional Campaign – Our next focus
+Certified Timber and Other Forest Products Promotional Campaign – Our Next Focus

-In the coming weeks, our attention will turn to the implementation of our FSC commitment to promote the implementation by members of the resolution adopted at the last ICA General Assembly calling them to use only certified timber and other forestry products.
+In the coming weeks, our attention will turn to the implementation of our FSC commitment to promoting the implementation by members of the resolution adopted at the last ICA General Assembly calling them to use only certified timber and other forestry products.
 Watch for more information to come soon!

 European Co-op Week – CECODHAS Housing Europe